crasowas/app_privacy_manifest_fixer/README.md

 ### Template Priority

-For apps, the privacy manifest template priority is as follows:
+For an app, the priority of privacy manifest templates is as follows:

 - `Templates/UserTemplates/AppTemplate.xcprivacy` > `Templates/AppTemplate.xcprivacy`

-For a specific framework, the privacy manifest template priority is as follows:
+For a specific framework, the priority of privacy manifest templates is as follows:

 - `Templates/UserTemplates/FrameworkName.xcprivacy` > `Templates/UserTemplates/FrameworkTemplate.xcprivacy` > `Templates/FrameworkTemplate.xcprivacy`